Washing, showering, drinking – fresh water is needed for everything.

 Yet it only accounts for 2% of all water on Earth.
 It’s also needed to grow vegetables, in future even more.

-Enter a new farming method that is shaking up the industry by using… seawater instead.
+Enter a Glasgow startup and their new farming method that is shaking up the industry by using… seawater instead.

 Some plants thrive in waters with a little extra salt.
 Such crops, called halophytes, are currently being used to grow food in Scotland, and can just as easily be converted into material for cosmetics.